DeepLabCut/DeepLabCut/docs/roadmap.md

 **real-time module with DEMO for how to set up on your camera system, integration with our [Camera Control Software]**(https://github.com/AdaptiveMotorControlLab/Camera_Control)
 - [X] Integration with Bonsai completed!
 See: https://github.com/bonsai-rx/deeplabcut
-- [X] Integreation with Auto-pi-lot.
+- [X] Integration with Auto-pi-lot.
 See: https://auto-pi-lot.com/
 - [X] DeepLabCut-live! released Aug 5th, 2020: preprint & code: https://www.biorxiv.org/content/10.1101/2020.08.04.236422v1
 - [X] DeepLabCut-live! published in eLife